Pharmacist Support is an entirely independent organisation and access to our services is completely confidential.

 This trust also provides hardship grants to people who already hold a dispensing qualification or are a qualified pharmacy technician and would like to train to become a pharmacist.
 In these instances, the trust will accept applications prior to enrolment on a university course.

-In both instances, the trust prioritise funds to those who already have a previous degree, who are supporting dependants and/or are working a large number of hours on top of their degree.
+In both instances, the trust prioritise funds to those who already have a previous degree, who are supporting dependents and/or are working a large number of hours on top of their degree.

 The Professional Classes Aid Council is an occupational fund, providing grants to professionals below the UK poverty line, who have a strong educational background (degree level or equivalent) or who are part of a profession that requires these academic qualifications.